PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/Backup.md

 ```
 {{Export.FullKeyExportFolder}}
 ```

+**Note**: Backup files generated in these folders, can also be uploaded to contacts in your [roster](/Settings/Roster.md), if they:

+1. Support HTTP File Upload.
+(Public TAG Neurons do.)
+2. You are subscribed to their presence.
+3. Are members of the group `BACKUP` or `KEY`, or both.
+Backup files are sent to roster items in group `BACKUP`.
+Key files are sent to roster items in group `KEY`.

 You can update these folders if you want below.
 By leaving the fields blank, the default backup folder is used.